TarikSeyceri/OllamaOptivus.ai/README.md

   npm run start
   ```

 > After running the project with either Docker or Locally.
-It will be accessable through: `http://localhost:3330`.
+It will be accessible through: `http://localhost:3330`.

 ## Configuration

 The [.env](.env) is straight forward self explanatory.
 You can access it and read it.

-However, there are some important environment variables that i will be highlighting here:
+However, there are some important environment variables that I will be highlighting here:

 - `NODE_ENV`: Set to `development` or `production`.
-   - if set to `development`:
+   - If set to `development`:
       - /swagger and /test endpoints will be enabled.
       - `HTTP_BEARER_TOKEN` authentication and rate limiting will not be active.